-To provide safe, efficient and climate resilient connectivity along the Aktobe-Karabutak-Ulgaisyn section of the M-32 Highway in the northwest of Kazakhstan.
+To provide safe, efficient, and climate-resilient connectivity along the Aktobe-Karabutak-Ulgaisyn section of the M-32 Highway in Kazakhstan’s Aktobe region.

-Applicable Policy and Categorization: The Project will be co-financed with the EBRD.
-To support a harmonized approach to addressing environmental and social (ES) risks and impacts of the Project, and as permitted under AIIB’s Environmental and Social Policy (ESP), the EBRD Environmental and Social Policy (ESP) and relevant Performance Requirements (PRs) are applicable for this Project in lieu of AIIB’s ESP.
-The Bank has reviewed EBRD ESP and PRs and is satisfied that (i) the ESP and PRs are consistent with the Bank’s Articles of Agreement and materially consistent with the provisions of AIIB’s ESP, including the relevant ES Standards (ESS) and the Environmental and Social Exclusion List (ESEL), and (ii) the monitoring procedures that are in place are appropriate for the Project.
-The Project is categorized as Category A by the EBRD (equivalent to Category A as per AIIB’s ESP) due to the scale and magnitude of ES impacts of this Project that can be avoided or mitigated by adhering to relevant ESSs, procedures, and guidelines.
+Applicable Policy and Categorization: The Project will be jointly co-financed by AIIB and EBRD.
+To support a harmonized approach to addressing environmental and social (ES) risks and impacts of the Project, and as permitted under AIIB’s Environmental and Social Policy (ESP), EBRD’s ESP, and relevant Performance Requirements (PRs) are applicable for this Project in lieu of AIIB’s ESP.
+The Bank has reviewed EBRD’s ESP and PRs and is satisfied that (i) the ESP and PRs are consistent with the Bank’s Articles of Agreement and materially consistent with the provisions of AIIB’s ESP, including the relevant ES Standards (ESS) and the Environmental and Social Exclusion List (ESEL), and (ii) the monitoring procedures that are in place are appropriate for the Project.
+The Project is categorized as Category A by the EBRD (equivalent to Category A as per AIIB’s ESP) due to the scale and magnitude of its ES impacts that can be avoided or mitigated by adhering to relevant ESSs, procedures, and guidelines.

-Environmental and Social Instruments: During project preparation the Borrower prepared, consulted on, and disclosed the following instruments: a) Draft Environmental and Social Impact Assessment (ESIA); b) Draft Environmental and Social Management Plan (ESMP); c) Land Acquisition and Resettlement Framework (LARF); d) Stakeholder Engagement Plan (SEP) and e) Labor Management Plan (LMP) as part of the ESMP.
+Environmental and Social Instruments: The Borrower has prepared, consulted upon, and disclosed the following instruments: a) Environmental and Social Impact Assessment (ESIA); b) Environmental and Social Management Plan (ESMP); c) Land Acquisition and Resettlement Framework (LARF); d) Stakeholder Engagement Plan (SEP); and e) Labor Management Plan (LMP) as part of the ESMP.
+The ESIA has identified several areas for improvement, which will be addressed through the implementation of the Environmental and Social Action Plan (ESAP).
+The engineering design will be finalized by the DBM contractor during the early stages of project implementation.
+Accordingly, the ES documents will be updated to align with the final design.
+The timeline for updating ES instruments will follow the sequencing of design finalization and construction, with priority given to sections scheduled for early works.
 The Contractors will prepare and implement site-specific Contractors’ ESMPs (CESMPs) with thematic ES management plans detailing the procedures and measures to prevent and manage the stated adverse impacts and risks.

 Occupational Health and Safety (OHS), Labor and Working Conditions (LWC): The Project will involve typical construction-related OHS risks, like work-related accidents, mechanical and load-handling hazards, exposure to hazardous chemicals and materials, risks associated with the operation of heavy machinery, electric shock, extreme weather conditions, air quality issues, noise and vibration exposure, and road traffic hazards and safety due to the movement of construction vehicles and equipment.
 To mitigate these risks, the ESMP includes detailed OHS measures, which will be further integrated into the Contractors’ site-specific OHS Plan.
 LWC risks/impacts related to sub-standard working practices will be managed through implementation of LMP.
 Contractors’ LMP will include relevant procedures to be established and maintained to manage LWC risks and impacts during both construction and operation phases.

-Stakeholder Engagement, Consultations, and Information Disclosure: During project preparation consultations were carried out with potential PAPs and interested stakeholders identified as part of SEP prepared.
-The Borrower supported by local governments will utilize diverse range of existing channels at the local level to consult with PAPs and address their concerns during resettlement activities.
-During construction, the Contractors will be required to regularly conduct consultations with the local communities and report to the Borrower monthly.
-The draft ES instruments were disclosed in English and the local languages (Russian and Kazakh) at the Borrower’s website.
-They will subsequently be disclosed on the Bank’s website 60 days prior to financing approval.
+Stakeholder Engagement, Consultations, and Information Disclosure: The SEP was prepared to identify key stakeholders and define communication channels and engagement activities throughout the project cycle.
+A series of public consultation meetings were carried out along the alignment during 2022-25, including ESIA public consultations.
+During resettlement activities, the Borrower, supported by local governments, will utilize a diverse range of existing channels at the local level to consult with PAPs and address their concerns.
+During construction, the contractors will be required to regularly conduct consultations with the local communities and report back to the Borrower on a monthly basis.
+The ES documentation was disclosed in English and the local languages (Russian and Kazakh) on the Borrower’s[1] and co-financier’s websites[2].
+These links have been disclosed on the Bank’s website[3].

-Project Grievance Redress Mechanism (GRM): The SEP includes a detailed description of the Project-level GRM, which will be available at national and district levels.
-The mechanism allows grievances to be submitted through multiple channels, including in-person, via phone, email, or through the websites of QAJ and the respective local governments (Akimats).
-Complaints received at the local level, such as through the Akimats, contractors or community leaders, will be forwarded to the PIU for further processing.
-The Worker GRM will also be established and communicated to all project workers through written and verbal communication.
-The information of established GRMs and the Independent Project Accountability Mechanism (IPAM) of EBRD will be timely disclosed to the local communities in an appropriate manner.
+Project Grievance Redress Mechanism (GRM): The Borrower already has an operational GRM in place at national and local levels to address issues related to resettlement, other E&S issues, and information sharing.
+The GRM allows grievances to be submitted through multiple channels, including in-person, via phone, email, or through the websites of "KazAvtoZhol National Company Joint Stock Company" (QAJ) and the respective local governments (Akimats).
+Grievance forms will also be available at local Akimat offices and project sites.
+Complaints received at the local level, such as through the Akimats or community leaders, will be forwarded to the QAJ/Project Implementation Unit (PIU) for further processing with the support from Project Management Consultant (PMC).
+A Worker GRM will also be established and communicated to all project workers through written and verbal communication.
+The information on the GRMs and EBRD’s Independent Project Accountability Mechanism (IPAM) will be disclosed in an appropriate manner.

 Asian Infrastructure Investment Bank